No midnight madness at Wrentham mall due to COVID-19

-WRENTHAM -- COVID-19 has led to the elimination of midnight madness this year at the Wrentham Village Premium Outlets.
+WRENTHAM -- COVID-19 has killed midnight madness this year at the Wrentham Village Premium Outlets.

 Instead, the shoppers will have to amass at 6 a.m.
 Friday, according to Police Chief Bill McGrath.